eshitagangwar/Bank-Data/README.md

         Sort the series in the ascending order of distance
      c.
 Pick first 5 neighbors after sorting.
 For these neighbors, identify their target values.
 Take a polling and identify which species is having higher count.
 Your prediction will be that species with higher count.
-3. In Kaggle, you have to make submission for MNIST digit classifier competition using the best model among (Decision Tree, Random Forest, AdaBoost, KNN).
-    a.
-Split the train data in to train1 & validate
-    b.
-Build your model using train1 data.
-Calculate accuracy using validate data frame